 How much bar is enough?

-How many bar a pump should have at least in your tire depends, of course, on your tires.
+How many bars a pump should have at least in your tire depends, of course, on your tires.
 For the standard 23 mm straps, the maximum pressure of 8 bar is usually enough.
 Do you have broader tires?
-Then you probably have enough of a lower pressure, like 6 or 7 bar.
+Then you probably have enough of lower pressure, like 6 or 7 bar.

 When you use your mini-pump, this is usually in case of emergency.
 You’ve just been punctured and you just want to be able to drive home.
-For that your band does not have to be very hard.
+For that, your band does not have to be very hard.
 You often have enough of a bicycle pump with a maximum pressure of 7 bar.

 Patterns vs classic hand cycle pump

-With a bicycle pump you soon have the image in your head of a hand pump.
+With a bicycle pump, you soon have the image in your head of a hand pump.
 Some cyclists, however, find it inconvenient to use.
 That is why there have been so-called CO2 pumps for a while.
 These cartridges are filled with CO2 and pump up your bicycle tire at lightning speed.